KAPA365/UofT-Programs/README.md

 As a Computer Engineering student passionate about AI, embedded systems, and systems programming, I’ve built real-time tools, experimented with neural networks, and engineered hardware-software integrated systems.
 This repository reflects the depth and breadth of my academic training and side projects.

 ---

-Let me know if you want me to generate a `README.md` file to drop directly into the repo!